Inside Ai

 #fit model

-model = fit_lstm(train, n_lag, n_seq, n_batch, n_epochs, n_neurons)#forecasts
+model = fit_lstm(train, n_lag, n_seq, n_batch, n_epochs, n_neurons)

-forecasts = make_forecasts(model, n_batch, train, test, n_lag, n_seq)#inverse transform forecasts and test
+forecasts = make_forecasts(model, n_batch, train, test, n_lag, n_seq)

 forecasts = inverse_transform(series, forecasts, scaler, n_test+2)